-At our Lake Forest dental office, we believe your dental health can have wide-ranging consequences for your overall health.
-According to a study published in the Journal of Clinical Rheumatology, some scientists agree.
-Our Lake Forest dentist, Dr. James Fondriest, will explain how researchers from the Case Western Reserve University in Cleveland have connected rheumatoid arthritis to periodontitis.
+Your dental health can have wide-ranging consequences for your overall health.
+According to a study published in the Journal of Clinical Rheumatology, researchers from the Case Western Reserve University in Cleveland have connected rheumatoid arthritis to periodontitis.
+The link between gum disease and arthritis comes from the bacteria released into the blood stream.
+Every time your gums bleed, bacteria is released into the bloodstream.
+This bacteria can land in your joints and mediate a change in the joints.

 What Is Periodontitis?